argonjs/docs/_tutorial/part1.md

     name: "I have a box",
     position: Cartesian3.ZERO,
     orientation: Cesium.Quaternion.IDENTITY
-});
-boxGeoObject.add(box);'
+});'
 %}

-Up to this point, we have the box (a textured cube) object attached it to a geoEntity.
-We have not yet actually located that entity in the world.
+At this point, the box object (a textured cube) is attached to the scene and there is a Cesium Entity for it, but it is not yet actually located that in the world.
 The position of boxGeoEntity is set to (0,0,0) by default.
-We will figure out the geolocation of the boxGeoEntity the first time that the first of the two event listeners described below are run.
+The geolocation of the boxGeoEntity will be computed after Argon has determined the location of the user, below.

 ## The Argon Update and Rendering Events